open-toolchain/simple-helm-toolchain/README.md

 ### Continuously deliver a secure Docker app to a Kubernetes Cluster with Helm Charts
-This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Bluemix Containers service using Helm Charts.
+This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery across a staging and a prod Kubernetes cluster, with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Bluemix Kubernetes Cluster using Helm Charts.

 This template assumes an application (e.g. [hello-helm](https://github.com/open-toolchain/hello-helm)) structured like this  :
 - **/Dockerfile (must)** -- the docker file used to build the container image in root folder